sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 linked lists win when "I already have the node" is the dominant operation.
 They lose when the workload is dominated by indexing, scanning, cache locality, and allocation churn.

+> [!NOTE] Interview lens
+> Most linked-list interview questions are not testing syntax.
+They are testing whether you can identify the right pointer pattern, state the invariant clearly, and mutate links without losing reachability.

 ---

 ## Pattern Summary Table